signalogic/SigSRF_SDK/codecs_page.md

   } CODEC_OUTARGS;
 ```
-Optional input to DSCodecEncode() and DSCodecDecode() APIs, if pInArgs is non-NULL
+Optional input to DSCodecEncode() and DSCodecDecode() APIs

+  * pInArgs should point to a CODEC_INARGS struct, otherwise be given as NULL

 ```c++
   typedef struct {